City Crews Responding to Water Main Break in Duluth Heights Neighborhood - Fox21Online

 DULUTH, Minn. – City of Duluth Utility Operations crews are responding to a water main break in the Duluth Heights neighborhood.

-The break was reported Monday morning and is located on the 3800 block of Chambersburg Avenue.
+The break was reported Thursday morning and is located on the 100 block of Deerwood Street.

-City officials say water has been turned off between Chambersburg Avenue from the intersection of Anderson Road and Chambersburg Avenue North.
-This shut-off also includes the dead-end portion of Chambersburg Avenue.
+City officials say water has been turned off on all of Deerwood Street which is impacting 17 households.

 It is not known how long it will take the fix the break.